Download our catchment map in high or low resolution

 In Wairua there has been a significant loss of wetland and freshwater ecosystems.
 Water quality is poor due to high levels of suspended sediment.
 Much of this has been caused by various productive land uses in the catchment and modification of the waterway, wetland and peat soil hydrology for drainage purposes.

 Living Water’s key focus is on reducing sediment loads into the Wairua River by using solutions that improve hydrologic functioning and ecological resilience of the catchment.

 - 4 main types of farming (dairy, horticulture, arable, forestry)

 - Fonterra dairy farms make up 36% of the catchment

 Collaborative project incorporating sustainable land management practices and the principles of mātauranga Māori to reduce sediment into the Wairoa River

 Co-designing freshwater improvement projects with farmers, mana whenua and scientists in a sub-catchment of the Wairua River.

 Determining whether detention bunds can effectively manage peak run off and reduce sediment in Northland

-When placed in the right area, constructed wetlands can provide huge biodiversity benefits while also reducing flooding, erosion, and improving water quality on-farm.
+Creating wetlands in wet areas on-farm can provide biodiversity benefits while also reducing flooding, erosion, and improving water quality.